blumenthal/ubx_robotscenegraph/doc/manual.md

 ## Data model

 The underlying data model is a graph.
-Nodes can represent physical and virtual objects in the environemnt.
+Nodes can represent physical and virtual objects in the environment.
 Their relations are expressed by edges.
 There are different types of nodes and edges.
 We denote such a graph as *Robot Scene Graph (RSG)*.

-Nodes are destinguished between *inner nodes* and *leaf* nodes.
-An inner node is labelled as **Group** and a leaf as **Node**.
+Nodes are distinguished between *inner nodes* and *leaf* nodes.
+An inner node is labeled as **Group** and a leaf as **Node**.
 Groups are used to model containment of objects.
 E.g. a room can *contain* chairs and tables.
-Another example is a serach area in a Search And Rescue (SAR) mission that *contains* found victims.
-In that case the room and the search area would be represented as **Groups**. **Nodes** are used to model enteties in the environment that do not *contain* further objects like a way point on a path or a sensor measurement.
+Another example is a search area in a Search And Rescue (SAR) mission that *contains* found victims.
+In that case the room and the search area would be represented as **Groups**. **Nodes** are used to model entities in the environment that do not *contain* further objects like a way point on a path or a sensor measurement.

 All node types i.e. inner nodes an leaf nodes share common properties: